-Tables 1 and 2 summarize the groundwater availability model data required by statute, and Figures 1 and 2 show the area of the models from which the values in Tables 1 and 2 were extracted.
-If after review of the figures, the Rolling Plains Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.
+This report replaces GAM Run 14-009 (Wade and Boghici, 2015), as the approach used for analyzing model results has been since refined.
+Tables 1 and 2 summarize the groundwater availability model data required by statute and Figures 1 and 2 show the area of the models from which the values in the tables were extracted.
+If, after review of the figures, the Rolling Plains Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.
+We do not have a model for the Cross Timbers Aquifer.
+Please contact Mr. Stephen Allen at 512-463-7317 or stephen.allen@twdb.texas.gov for any information you may need about this aquifer for your groundwater conservation district management plan.